Make money with your music on YouTube

 Note: If your channel rolls up under a music label, distributor, or another content owner, access to revenue data in YouTube Analytics may or may not be available.

-With Music Insights, you can see the locations where an Artist is most popular.
+You can also view the locations where an Artist is most popular.
 This data may be valuable to route tours to cities with large fanbases, or to target marketing campaigns by region.

 See it in action